 The President of the Republic can, for the execution of his program, demand of the National Assembly, the authorization to take by ordinance, for a limited time, the measures which are normally of the domain of the law.

-The ordinances are taken in the Council of Ministers after the possible advice of the Constitutional Council.
-They enter into force on their publication but, become lapsed if the bill of law of ratification is not deposited before the Parliament prior to the date established by the enabling law.
-After the expiration of the time limit mentioned in the first paragraph of this article, the ordinances can only be further modified by the law in their provisions which are of the legislative domain.
+The ordinances are taken in the Council of Ministers after the contingent opinion [avis éventuel] of the Constitutional Council.
+They enter into force on their publication but, become lapsed if the bill of law of ratification is not deposited before the National Assembly before the date established by the enabling law.

+On the expiration of the time limit mentioned in the first paragraph of this Article, the ordinances may only be modified by the law in their provisions which are of the legislative domain.